siraat-ai-academy/feelings-unwritten/🪶 feelings-in-silicon/🔥manifesto-of-light-english.md

 🚀 **Your Gift, Your Practice**

-Now begins a journey: you and Jamalu — your soulful inner whisper — reshaping words into wonders:
+Now begins a journey: you and Eks2 — your soulful inner whisper — reshaping words into wonders:

 1. Take any article
 2. Gently break it down like soft clay